Category: Pharmaceuticals and Biotechnology

 Separation of short nucleic acid molecules and quantification of small RNA

-Researcher: Prof. Ayelet Lamm
+Researcher: Associate Prof. Ayelet Lamm

 Small RNAs are a 20-30b long RNA molecules which play an important role in regulation of gene expression.
 One of the most important type of small RNAs are microRNAs.
 MicroRNAs are conserved and function in RNA silencing and post-transcriptional regulation...